samply/transFAIR/README.md

 ### Transformation

-To enable transformation of resource between the `SOURCE` and `TARGET`, set the `PROFILE` to the desired profile (defaults to `mii2bbmri`):
+To enable transformation of resource between the `SOURCE` and `TARGET`, set the `PROFILE` to the desired profile (defaults to `fhircopy`):

 - `fhircopy` - transfer FHIR resources Organization, Condition, Observation, Specimen, as well as Patients referenced in them unchanged from one FHIR server to another.
 This can be used to perform filtering and/or pseudonymisation across servers.

+Currently we are in the progress of integrating the different transformation modes, into one transformation repository [https://github.com/samply/transFAIR-transformations](https://github.com/samply/transFAIR-transformations).
+Until this is done you will find the different transformations in their respective repositories:

-- `bbmri2mii` - load biosample information from a BBMRI-ERIC Bridgehead, transform into MII Core Dataset and load into a target (e.g. FHIR Store with MII Core Dataset).
+- `bbmri2mii` - load biosample information from a BBMRI-ERIC Bridgehead, transform into MII Core Dataset and load into a target (e.g. FHIR Store with MII Core Dataset). (see [https://github.com/samply/transFAIR-batch](https://github.com/samply/transFAIR-batch))
-- `mii2bbmri` - load the MII Core Dataset (usually from a FHIR server/façade providing the MII Core Dataset), transform in BBMRI-ERIC profiles and load into BBMRI-ERIC Bridgehead.
+- `mii2bbmri` - load the MII Core Dataset (usually from a FHIR server/façade providing the MII Core Dataset), transform in BBMRI-ERIC profiles and load into BBMRI-ERIC Bridgehead. (see [https://github.com/samply/transFAIR-batch](https://github.com/samply/transFAIR-batch))
-- `dicom2fhir` - load data from a DICOM source, transform into ImagingStudy resources and load into a target FHIR store.
+- `dicom2fhir` - load data from a DICOM source, transform into ImagingStudy resources and load into a target FHIR store. (see [https://github.com/samply/transFAIR-batch](https://github.com/samply/transFAIR-batch))
-- `amr` - load data from AMR (ECDC antimicrobial resistance) CSV files, transform into Patient and Observation resources and load into a target FHIR store.
+- `amr` - load data from AMR (ECDC antimicrobial resistance) CSV files, transform into Patient and Observation resources and load into a target FHIR store. (see [https://github.com/samply/transFAIR-batch](https://github.com/samply/transFAIR-batch))

-The transformation is quite complex and therefore worth of it's own project: [https://github.com/samply/transFAIR-batch](https://github.com/samply/transFAIR-batch)
+- `odbs2fhir` - load data from oncological core data set XML files, transform into [dktk fhir profiles](https://simplifier.net/oncology/~resources?category=Profile) (see [https://github.com/samply/obds2fhir](https://github.com/samply/obds2fhir))

 #### Profile: dicom2fhir

 | Variable                  | Description                                                   | Default |
 |---------------------------|---------------------------------------------------------------|---------|
 | `IMGMETA_FROM_FHIR`       | Get DICOM metadata from the `SOURCE` datastore                | true    |